programster/Docker-Slim3-PHP-WebApp-Template/README.md

 # docker-php-website-template
-A template to kick off a dockerized website built in PHP (currently using the [slim framework)(http://www.slimframework.com/) )
+A template to kick off a dockerized website built in PHP.
+This currently uses the [slim framework](http://www.slimframework.com/)

 ### Usage